Wesfarmers: Coles

-On 16 March 2018, Wesfarmers held a meeting to discuss its intention to demerge Coles, The demerger was effective from 21 November 2018 with Wesfarmers retaining a 15% shareholding.
+On 16 March 2018, Wesfarmers held a meeting to discuss its intention to demerge Coles.
+The demerger was effective from 21 November 2018 with Wesfarmers retaining a 15% shareholding.
 During 2020 Wesfarmers reduced its equity in Coles to 4.9%.
+In April 2023, Wesfarmers sold off the last of its shares in Coles.

 Wesfarmers Resources

 Wesfarmers Resources owned and operated open-cut coal producing resources in Australia including the Curragh in Queensland.
 Wesfarmers divested its coal business, completing the process with the sale of its 40 per cent interest in the Bengalla Joint Venture to New Hope Corporation for $860 million on 3 December 2018.

 Wesfarmers Transport

 In 1950 Wesfarmers purchased the Gascoyne Trading Company (GTC), growing it to become the largest transport operator in Western Australia.
 Until 1971 it held the sole rights for direct road transport between Carnarvon and Perth.
 In 1973 a joint venture was formed with Downard to enter the interstate freight forwarding market between Western Australia and Victoria.

 In 1985, GTC purchased a 50% shareholding in Total West from Mayne Nickless.
 In 1996, after taking full ownership of Total West, Wesfarmers merged it with GTC to form Wesfarmers Transport.
 In 2001 the business was sold to Toll Holdings.